AdaGold/js-scrabble/README.md

 - `highestScoringWord()`: method which returns the highest scoring word the user has played
 - `highestWordScore()`: method which returns the `highestScoringWord` score

+You will notice many of the tests for `Player` are incomplete.
+You are expected to fill in the stubbed out tests.

 ### Optional Enhancements
 - Create a `Scrabble.TileBag` object that includes functionality that allows us to drawTiles and determine the remaining tiles.
 Beginning Tile Quantities: